Zlatan Ibrahimović: 2009–10: La Liga title and relationship with Pep Guardiola

-2010–11 season: Loan to Milan
+2010–11: Loan to Milan

 On 28 August 2010, AC Milan announced via their official website that they had signed Ibrahimović for the 2010–11 season.
 He was loaned out to Milan for the season, with the club having the option to purchase him outright for €24 million at the end of the season.
 He signed a four-year deal immediately after successfully passing the medical examinations.
 Upon signing, Ibrahimović said, "This move gives me more adrenaline.
 I have moved here to win the Champions League with Milan.
 I want to win the double."

 Ibrahimović made his Milan debut in a 2–0 loss to Cesena on 11 September, in which he missed a penalty late in the match, and scored his first goals for the club when Milan defeated Auxerre in their first Champions League match of the season on 15 September.
 On 14 November, Ibrahimović scored in a 1–0 victory against his former club Inter in the Derby della Madonnina.
 On 20 November, he scored his seventh goal against Fiorentina in the 45th minute with an over-the-head bicycle kick, passing Alexandre Pato as the team's top goalscorer for the season.
 On 4 December 2010, in a game against Brescia, he assisted Kevin-Prince Boateng to give Milan an early lead and then scored the third goal by a powerful shot near the edge of the penalty box to give Milan a 3–0 win.
 On 12 December 2010, history repeated itself in the game against Bologna after he assisted Boateng to give Milan an early lead once again and scoring later that match to make it 3–0, leading him to 13 goals with 8 assists in 21 matches in all competitions.
 Within days of the match, he was compared to Milan legend Marco van Basten by both the media and Van Basten himself.

 Ibrahimović received a three-match ban after being shown a red card in a 1–1 home draw against Bari in March 2011 for punching Bari defender Marco Rossi in the stomach.
 An additional three-match ban was given to Ibrahimović in February 2012 in a 2–1 home defeat against Fiorentina for swearing at an assistant referee.
 Ibrahimović stated in his defence that he was talking to himself in frustration.
 He won his first Scudetto with Milan after a draw against Roma.
 All agreements between Milan and Barcelona were confirmed on 18 June 2011.